What Is Evergreen Content?

 Holiday or seasonal articles are not usually evergreen.
 However, if the content is general enough, searches for information about annual holidays like Christmas, Halloween, and Easter may find your website during those times of the year.

 And by their nature, news reports aren't generally evergreen but have importance for historical context and for creating a public record.

 Below are some common tricks to stretch the lifespan of an article.

 - Answering reader FAQs

 - Providing industry tips, how-to articles, or advice

 - Explaining common concepts in your industry for your readers

-- Feature testimonials and product reviews (but these can be tricky since products are often replaced with newer models).
+- Featuring testimonials and product reviews (but these can be tricky since products are often replaced with newer models)